RajarupanSampanthan/Reflection-Chat-Bot/.documents/questionnaires.md

 	1. Do you think doing this activity (these activities) helps you achieve your goal for value_x?
 Explain why.
 	2. What is preventing you from achieving this goal?
 	3. What should you do instead, to move towards this goal?

+comparison of values
+what will achiving help you
+values conflict with each other? values other people see? describe what you have done to achieve the value life different/same? weakness to improve to achieve express _ in life, _ important? example how it came to value to you values same in the past? why changed?